kmmiles/wsl-vhd-bash/README.md

 ## 1/3/2023

 - VHD's can now be managed in a config file, `/etc/wsl-vhd.conf`.
-- Added ability to specify `partition` in configuration.
 - Added filesystem support for `ntfs`, `exfat`, `vfat`, `fat` and `msdos`